 Desolation Wilderness Volunteer Program - visit www.desowv.org for more information.

 A century ago, what is now the Tallac Historic Site held the "Grandest Resort in the World" and the summer retreats for three of San Francisco Bay Area's socially elite families.
 Today, the remains of the resort and the restored estates attract thousands of visitors annually to recapture this bygone and significant era in Tahoe's history.
 The Tallac Historic Site offers something for everyone and is adjacent to Kiva picnic area and the Taylor Creek Visitor Center.
 Many paths and most buildings are accessible.

 Between June and September you may join a Tallac interpreter for heritage programs, guided walks, building tours, demonstrations, behind the scenes peeks, and more.
 A changing schedule of activities with times, places, and a detailed description is available at the Visitors Center and the Baldwin Museum.
 Though the buildings are closed during the winter, the site is popular for cross-country skiing and snowshoeing.

 Volunteering at the Tallac Site

 Are you interested in becoming a volunteer at the Tallac Historic Site?
 There are many ways to help.
 Some volunteers take part in the continued preservation, restoration, and maintenance of structures, grounds, artifacts and machinery.
 Others prefer providing tours.
 Still others assist in a variety of museum related activities including staffing or behind the scenes projects.
-For more information, please visit the Tallac Site Volunteer Information web page, or contact Jackie Dumin at (530) 541-5227.
+Volunteers can sign-up through the Forest Service partner organization, the Tahoe Heritage Foundation.
+Contact Mikan Gosuico at (530) 544-7383 or email firstname.lastname@example.org.
+For additional information, please visit the Tallac Site Volunteer Information web page.